7 unmissable free things to do in San Cristobal Galapagos and other tips

 We then cruised around the majestic Cerro Brujo, where, with a lot of imagination, you can see the skyline of the massive rock resembling a witch (Brujo in Spanish).

-There we had another amazing snorkel adventure, where we swam by a stunning multicolored coral wall, and we saw sharks, turtles, swimming sea lions, and lots of tropical fishes.
+There we had another amazing snorkel adventure, where we swam by a stunning multicolored coral wall, and we saw sharks, turtles, swimming sea lions, and lots of tropical fish.

-I have tried to put together a video of the entire tour that you can find at the bottom of this section.
+I have compiled a video of the entire tour, which can be found at the bottom of this section.

 It was a hell of a day indeed, worth the money.